 We have collected many quotes from this Ahmadiyya newspaper and posted them in the below.
 The first issue came out on June 18th, 1913 from Qadian.
 Mirza Basheer ud Din Mahmud Ahmad claims to be have been the editor, however, Qazi Muhammad Zahuruddin Akmal was also an assistant editor.
 Initially it was a weekly, later it was published every three days.
 Finally On March 8th, 1935 it became a daily.
 Up to the time of the partition in August 1947 it was regularly published from Qadian.
-In Pakistan it was published from Lahore up to 1954, and then from Rabwah 1955 onward.
-This is the only official organ of the Movement that has regularly published all the sermons and sayings of all the Caliphs covering a period of more than eighty-six years.
+In Pakistan it was published from Lahore up to 1954, it was banned by the Pakistani government(from 30 march 1953 to 15 march 1954).
+It seems to have been restarted in 1955.
+This is the only official organ of the Movement that has regularly published all the sermons and sayings of all the Caliphs covering a period of more than eighty-six years, however, in court in 1954, the Khalifa denied that it was an official publication of the Ahmadiyya Movement.
 It has also served as a vehicle for the moral upbringing of members, preaching of Islam and preservation of history of the Movement.
 Ahmadi brothers and sisters scattered all over the globe stay in touch with each other through this eight page comprehensive newspaper.

 “””“I was born on November 16, 1909.
 When I grew-up and became conscious of things, I had not joined school and used to memorise the text of the Holy Quran.
 I still remember that the accommodation for the guests of the Jalsa Salana used to fall short of the requirement.”””
 (Alfazl March 8, 1979 and 4 Oct 1967)(See also, “Hazrat Mirza Nasir Ahmad” by Chaudhry Muhammad Ali M.A, online version, retrieved on 6-29-19).